 Frequently Asked Questions

 What do I have to do while I am at Mississippi College to work toward a degree in Pharmacy?

-Admission to this program is competitive; a total of 120 will be accepted.
+Admission to this program is competitive.
 Requirements include:

-- Completion of two years of pre-pharmacy courses by spring of application year;
+- Completion of three years of pre-pharmacy courses by spring of application year;

 - A minimum grade of C in each required course and a cumulative GPA of at least 2.50 on all required pre-pharmacy courses, excluding electives in humanities, fine arts and social sciences;

 - A GPA of at least 2.50 in all of your Biology, Chemistry, Physics and Mathematics courses;